Documents to download

 • feasibility – being able to implement any new concession simply and effectively.

-The BBC’s decision document, an Equality Impact Assessment, and consultation responses are available online.
+The BBC’s decision document, an Equality Impact Assessment, and consultation responses are available from the BBC website.

 Reaction to the change